-WAR EXTENSES .-- The Chancellor of the British Exchequer, in a statement made to Parliament, es-timates the cost of the two years' war with Russia at £13,564,000, or about \$200,000,000 !
-Add to this sum equal amounts for France, Russia and Turkey, and we have a total of \$800,000,000.
-It will take, perhaps, one thousand millions of dollars to pay all the expenses of the war.
+WAR EXPENSES .- The Chancellor of the British Exchequer, in a statement made to Parliament, estimates the cost of the two yours' war with Russia EMIGRATION TO KANNAS --Mr. P. H. Larey, late of the Orangeburg Clarion, starts with his family for Kannas.
+It is his purpose to go alone and upwill take, perhaps, one thousand millions of dollars to pay all the expenses of the war.

-BACKING DOWN IN KANSAS .- Gov. Re inson has sent a second message to the Free State Leg-islature of Kansos stating that in his previous communication he intended to recommend no course to be taken in opposition to the General Government, or to the Territorial government; while it shall remain with the sanction of Congress, colli-sion with either is to be avoided.
-In conformity with these suggestions of the "Free State" Gov-ernor, both houses have adopted the following Resolved, By the Senate and House of Representatives of the State of Kansas, that the laws enacted by the present legislature shall not have efcet until an act he passed by the present or some future legislature declaring them in force.
+BACKING DOWN IN KANSAS,-Gov. Robins has sent a second message to the Free State Legislature of Kausas stating that in his previous communication he intended to recommend no course to be taken in opposition to the General Govern-ment, or to the Territorial government; while it shall remain with the sanction of Congress, colli-sion with either is to be avoided.
+In conformity with these suggestions of the "Free State" Governor, both houses have adopted the following resolu solution: Resolved, By the Senate and House of Repre sentatives of the State of Kansas, that the laws en acted by the present legislature shall not have effeet until an act be passed by the present or some future legislature declaring them in force.
+It is stated that Judge Lecompte, of Kansas, has soused the indictment of the members of the free Sinte Legislature, and that several of them had been arrested, and others had left the Territory.

-It is stated that Judge Lecompte, of Kansas, has aused the indictment of the members of the free Sinte Legislature, and that several of them had been arrested, and others had left the Territory. -----VISIT OF THE SULTAN TO HIS ALLIES.-The Fremden Blatt of Vienna states, on the authority of its Constantinople correspondent, that the appear-ance of the Sultan at the balls of the English and French embassics was but preliminary to more ex-tended visits.
-He intends proing his respects in person to his illustrious allies in Vienna, Paris, and London, to has infustrious allies in Vienna, Paris, and London, to thank them for the generous and disin-terested aid rendered him within the last three years.
-The arrangements for the journey are se-eretly made.
-A flotilla of three Tarkish steam frightes and six steamers of the allied flect will aceretly made.
-A flotilla of three Turkish steam frigates and six steamers of the allied flect will ac-company his Majesty to Marseilles, from whones he will proceed to Turia, and from thence to Paris and London.
-He will return to Constantinople via Vienna and the Danubian principalities.
-His suite will consist of Admiral Achmet Pacha, the Mashier Ismael Pacha, and ten other dignitaries of the empire.
+VISIT OF THE SULTAN TO HIS ALLIES,-The Fremden Blatt of Vienna states, on the authority of its Constantinople correspondent, that the appear-ance of the Suhan at the balls of the English and French embassies was but preliminary to more ex-tended visits.
+He intends paying his respects in person to his illustrious allies in Vienna, Paris, and London, to thank them for the generous and disinterested aid rendered him within the last three years.
+The arrangements for the journey are se-cretly made.
+A flotilla of three Turkish steam frigates and six steamers of the allied flect will accompany his Majesty to Marselles, from whence he will proceed to Turin, and from thence to Paris he will proceed to Turin, and from thence to Fairs and London.
+He will return to Constantinople vin Vienna and the Danubian principalities.
+His suite will consist of Admiral Achmet Pacha, the Mushier Ismael Pacha, and ten other dignitaries of the empire.